akatranlp/hsfl-master-ai-cloud-engineering/lib/README.md

 ## database

-The database-package provides the Postgres-Config for all our services.
+The database-package provides the Postgres-config for all our services.

-## gprc
+## gRPC

-In the GRPC-Package are all protobuf files and generated interfaces.
+In the grpc-package are all protobuf-files and generated interfaces.

 ## health